Apples, oysters and 5 other natural aphrodisiacs that supposedly make you a better lover

 This herbal extract is a popular treatment for a variety of conditions, especially in Traditional Chinese Medicine.
 So how does it fare as an aphrodisiac?
 While one study showed very promising potential when it came to increasing libido and orgasm rates, these results could not be successfully recreated in a further study.

-Ginkgo biloba may or may not have the potential to increase arousement, but what these studies do suggest is that the power of suggestion alone can be incredibly effective.
+Ginkgo biloba may or may not have the potential to increase arousal, but what these studies do suggest is that the power of suggestion alone can be incredibly effective.
 If snacking on chocolate or slurping oysters before sex helps you to get in the right mindset for a great night of lovemaking, then go for it!

-But if you’d rather invest in something that’s been clinically shown to cure premature ejaculation in multiple independent studies, you should definitely check out Prolong.
+But if you’d rather invest in something that’s been clinically shown to treat premature ejaculation in multiple independent studies, you should definitely check out Prolong.
 Prolong Climax Control Training Program was found to improve all aspects of sexual satisfaction.
 From initiating sex, to frequency, enjoyment of intercourse and even communication between the couple— no cooking required.